lauralstephenson/cloud_py_portfolio/terraform/author_website/README.md

 - Listeners

 This was quite the complicated project with many moving parts.
 I learned a huge amount about cloud computing, websites, email, keeping secrets and data safe, using identity management, and much more.
 I learned about both cloud computing and cybersecurity at the same time!

+I also wrote a Medium article about the process.